Corey Conners

-Corey Conners (born January 6, 1992) is a Canadian professional golfer currently playing on the PGA Tour.
-Conners has played on PGA Tour Canada, PGA Tour Latinoamérica, and the Web.com Tour.
+Corey Michael Conners (born January 6, 1992) is a Canadian professional golfer who currently plays on the PGA Tour.
+Conners has also played on the PGA Tour Canada, PGA Tour Latinoamérica and the Web.com Tour.

 Amateur career

 Conners was raised in Listowel, Ontario.
-He won the 2010 Ontario Amateur and was runner-up to Gunn Yang at the 2014 U.S. Amateur conducted at Atlanta Athletic Club.
-Conners played in the 2015 Masters Tournament where he missed the cut.
+He won the 2010 Ontario Amateur.
+Conners played for Kent State University golf team between 2010 and 2014, where he was teammates with fellow Canadian PGA Tour pro golfers Mackenzie Hughes and Taylor Pendrith.
+He was runner-up to Gunn Yang at the 2014 U.S. Amateur at Atlanta Athletic Club, which earned him a spot in the field for the 2015 Masters Tournament.
+Though Conners missed the cut at the Masters, he was still the best scoring amateur at +5.